 OUR LADY, THE EXPECTANT VIRGIN MOTHER - PILGRIMAGE IN THE SECOND WEEK OF ADVENT

-Third Sunday in Advent – Gaudete Sunday - Light the first two purple candles and the pink candle that is called the candle of Joy and in some traditions the Shepherds’ candle.
+Third Sunday in Advent – Gaudete Sunday - Light the first two purple candles and the rose candle that is called the candle of Joy and in some traditions the Shepherds’ candle.
 It reminds us of the poor shepherds who were the first people to see Jesus – that we all need a shepherd and that Jesus is our shepherd.
 God loves all people.
 Some are rich and famous, but others are poor and sometimes hungry.
 Each has a very special place in the heart of God.

-Fourth Sunday in Advent – Light the 4th purple of love (together with the other 2 purple and 1 pink candles).
+Fourth Sunday in Advent – Light the 4th purple of love (together with the other 2 purple and 1 rose candles).
 This candle is also called the Angel’s Candle.
 It reminds us that Love came into the world when Jesus was born and represents rejoicing.

 The Nativity of the Lord (Christmas)